 An unhealthy gut environment can contribute to nutrient deficiencies and raise autoimmune activity in the body.
 Food sensitivities or allergies, including those to gluten and dairy, can trigger gut inflammation.
 Other causes of a damaged gut are high stress levels, toxin overload from diet and the environment and bacterial imbalances.
 When leaky gut occurs, small particles that are normally trapped inside the gut start to leak out into the bloodstream through tiny openings in the gut lining, which creates an autoimmune cascade and a series of negative symptoms.

 Although it’s not very common, newborns are sometimes born with a dysfunction of the thyroid gland, a genetic condition called congenital hypothyroidism.
 Some evidence shows that people are more likely to develop hypothyroidism if they have a close family member with an autoimmune disease.
-But according to the National Institute of Health (NIH), the likelihood of congenital hypothyroidism is very low and only about one out of every 4,000 newborns is born with a thyroid disorder.
+But according to the National Institute of Health (NIH), the likelihood of congenital hypothyroidism is very low and only about 1 out of every 4,000 newborns is born with a thyroid disorder.
 (8)

 During or following pregnancy, although it’s not exactly known why, some women begin to produce very high levels of thyroid hormones, followed by a very rapid decline.
 This condition is known as postpartum thyroiditis.
 The symptoms often disappear within 12–18 months but can also lead to permanent hypothyroidism.